Qatar: Literature

 Qatari literature traces its origins back to the 19th century.
 Originally, written poetry was the most common form of expression.
 Abdul Jalil Al-Tabatabai and Mohammed bin Abdullah bin Uthaymeen, two poets dating back to the early 19th century, formed the corpus of Qatar's earliest written poetry.
 Poetry later fell out of favour after Qatar began reaping the profits from oil exports in the mid-20th century and many Qataris abandoned their Bedouin traditions in favour of more urban lifestyles.

 Due to the increasing number of Qataris who began receiving formal education during the 1950s and other significant societal changes, 1970 witnessed the introduction of the first short story anthology, and in 1993 the first locally authored novels were published.
 Poetry, particularly the predominant nabati form, retained some importance but would soon be overshadowed by other literary types.
-Unlike in most other forms of art in Qatari society, women have been involved in the modern literature movement to a similar extent to men.
+Unlike most other forms of art in Qatari society, women have been involved in the modern literature movement to a similar extent to men.